coskundiko/packcalculator/README.md

 ## Weaknesses & Potential Improvements

 - **In-Memory State**: The pack sizes are stored in memory and will reset if the server restarts.
-A persistence layer (like a simple file or a database) could be added to make the configuration permanent.
-- **Input Mutation**: The calculator currently sorts the `packSizes` slice in-place.
-While this is simple, in a larger application it would be safer to sort a copy to prevent unexpected side effects in other parts of the program.
 - **Basic UI**: The user interface is minimal and designed only for basic interaction with the API.

 ---